defmonk0/infinite-eclipse-notes/sessions/(37) Vampires & Betrayal.md

   * *Fallthra Bigoat* explained they've had some issues with unrest from *The Ruby Lash* members in the last few days after it was discovered 4 of their upper management was killed, with the 5th seemingly on the run for the crime.
 * *Fallthra Bigoat* said *the party* would be escorted home for the night while investigations continue when they're ready.
 * *The party* checked in on *Prince Grund Caebrek*.
-  * It's decided the trip will be cut short, and his party will be returning to *Machairi* in the morning.
+  * It's decided the trip will be cut short, and his companions will be returning to *Machairi* in the morning.
 * *Armadyl* used detect thoughts to read the room for a bit to see what could be found.
   * *Prince Grund Caebrek* was a bit shaken, and focused on their methods of return (arcane teleportation).
   * *Aureann Gwemonds* was sort of conflicted about everyone surviving.